 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
-In particular, we looked at where the Directors made subjective judgements, for example in respect of the valuation of investments, goodwill and other intangibles which involves a high level of estimation uncertainty, as well as the Directors' assessment of going concern.
+In particular, we looked at where the Directors made subjective judgements, for example in respect of the revenue recognition criteria and calculation for accrued revenue which involves a high level of estimation uncertainty.

-We determined there to be 2 (2022: 2) significant components in the Group, which are all registered and operate in the UK, each of which is subject to a full scope audit by BDO LLP.
+We determined there to be 1 (2023: 2) significant component in the Group, which is registered and operates in the UK, and is subject to a full scope audit by BDO LLP.